Tag: gene johnson

 Moriarty Brothers, Manchester, CT, 1958.

-The Moriarty Brothers were nicknamed the “Comets” in reference to the Mercury Comet sports car and to the team’s fast play around the diamond.
-Over the years, players like Harold Lewis, Moe Morhardt, Pete Sala, Leverette Spencer, Mike Gerich and more would sign to play professional baseball.
+Moriarty Brothers were nicknamed the “Comets” in reference to the Mercury Comet sports car. the team’s fast play on the diamond.
+Over the years, players like Harold Lewis, Moe Morhardt, Pete Sala, Leverette Spencer, Mike Gerich and others would sign to play professional baseball.
 In their early GHTBL years, the franchise was led by a series of player-managers including University of Connecticut star, Wally Widholm.
 By 1963, Moriarty Brothers appointed their power-hitting third baseman, Gene Johnson as player-manager.

 Wally Widholm, University of Connecticut, 1961.

-Gene Johnson became forever intertwined with the Moriarty Brothers franchise.
-Born in 1937 in Hartford, Eugene Edward Johnson grew up in the town of Manchester as the son of Raymond and Julia Muller Johnson.
-At 13 years old, Johnson won his first baseball championship with the St. Augustine School of Hartford.
-By the age of 15, he was a standout batsman for Manchester High School and an exceptional third baseman for Manchester American Legion Post 104.
+Johnson was an indispensable member of the team and a fiery competitor.
+Born in 1937 in Hartford, Eugene Edward Johnson grew up in Manchester as the son of Raymond and Julia Muller Johnson.
+At 13, Johnson won his first baseball championship with the St. Augustine School of Hartford.
+By 15, he was a standout batsman for Manchester High School and an exceptional third baseman for Manchester American Legion Post 104.

 St. Augustine, Greater Hartford CYO Grammar School Champions, 1950.